Velko/8-bit-CPU/README.md

 * Designing additional ALU modules, miniaturized Display module.
 * Ported hardware emulator to run on PC.
 Configured GitHub Actions to run tests.
 * Designed boards for AND/OR unit, Display module, Program Counter, Transfer Register, Flash Writer
+* Started re-trace branch.
+Software side and emulation has progressed quite far since first demo.
+  On the hardware side, new boards are just starting to roll in, and I need microcode and programs to test the build.
+Can not really just follow the original version history path, because then I will not have access to latest software improvements.
+(CustomAsm, MyPy, etc.), Instead I took the "latest and greatest" and removed all features that are not supported by hardware yet.
+Will gradually add those back as I assemble the CPU.

 [eater-net-8bit]: https://eater.net/8bit
 [velkoraspi]: https://velkoraspi.blogspot.com/